rapidsms/rapidsms/docs/topics/celery.rst

 =================================

-You can use any scheduling mechanism supported by Django, but there are some advantages to using `Celery <http://celeryproject.org/>`_.
+You can use any scheduling mechanism supported by Django, but there are some advantages to using `Celery`_.
+It's supported, scales well, and works well with Django.
+Given its wide use, there are lots of resources to help learn and use it.
+And once learned, that knowledge is likely to be useful on other projects.

+You will also need to follow the setup instructions here if you are using RapidSMS's :router:`CeleryRouter`.

 TODO
 ====

-- list the advantages of Celery
-- running processes in background, controlling them
+- running processes in background, controlling them: actually that would be a good separate topic
 - more scaling? queues?
 - HA?  probably beyond this guide